hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 1. Set key `app.site.copy-to` to `s3:$bucket/$path`.
 If your `app.site.base-url` has a host ending with `.s3.amazonaws.com`, you don't need to set the value of `app.site.copy-to`, as Conveyor can infer the correct value.
 2. Set `app.site.s3.region` to the appropriate region for your S3 bucket.
 3. Set `app.site.s3.access-key-id` and `app.site.s3.secret-access-key` with the details of your [AWS programmatic access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
+4. (Optional) If you're using an S3 provider that isn't AWS, set `app.site.s3.endpoint` to their endpoint.

 Now running `conveyor make copied-site` will build and upload the app to your S3 bucket.